Metro Departments Involved In Development Services

 Contact: Steve Holt, email@example.com or call 615-862-5230.

 Water / Stormwater

-The Water Services Department ensures a safe and adequate water supply, regulates grading and drainage, and administers Metro’s stormwater regulations.
+The Water Services Information for Developers ensures a safe and adequate water supply, regulates grading and drainage, and administers Metro’s stormwater regulations.

 The Planning Department reviews proposed zone changes and subdivision applications and works with local communities to plan appropriate, sustainable development.